How to Appeal a Rejected Claim

 Call your doctor's office if your insurance says that your doctor left out information or didn't use the right code.
 Ask your doctor's staff to fix the error and send the paperwork to your insurance again.

-Call your work's HR department if you have coverage from your job.
+Call your employer's HR department if you have coverage from your job.
 Speak to the health benefits manager.
 He or she could help.
 For instance, ask if your employer could send a letter -- or place a call -- explaining why your claim is valid.
 That could convince the insurance company to reverse its decision and pay the claim.

 Step 3: Learn About the Appeal Process

 - You must follow your plan's appeal process.
-It doesn't matter what other plans allow.

 - Be sure to ask if there is a deadline for filing an appeal.